risingwavelabs/risingwave-docs/docs/tutorials/fast-twitter-events-processing.md

     topic = 'twitter',
     properties.bootstrap.server = 'message_queue:29092',
     scan.startup.mode = 'earliest'
-) ROW FORMAT JSON;
+) FORMAT PLAIN ENCODE JSON;
 ```

 Note that the SQL statement uses the STRUCT data type.
 For details about the STRUCT data type, please see [Data types.](https://www.risingwave.dev/docs/latest/sql-data-types/)

 ## Step 3: Define a materialized view and analyze data
 This tutorial will create a materialized view that tracks how often each hashtag is used daily.

 To do so, start by extracting all the hashtags used within a tweet by using the `regexp_matches` function.
 For instance, if given the following tweet: